The equivariant model structure on cartesian cubical sets: Cylindrical model structures

 For the converse, consider a lifting problem as above, and suppose the equivalence extension property holds.
-By Lemma \ref{lem:universal-equivalence}, the map $e$ classifies a contractible map between fibrations over $A$, while $q_1$ classifies a fibration over $B$ that pulls back along $i$ to the codomain of this contractible map.
+By Lemma \ref{lem:universal-equivalence}, the map $\overline{e}$ classifies a contractible map $e$ between fibrations into $A$ as in \eqref{eq:EEP}, while $\overline{q}_1$ classifies a fibration $q_1$ into $B$ that pulls back along $i$ to the codomain of $e$.
 By the equivalence extension property, the equivalence extends to an equivalence $f$ over $B$ with codomain $q_1$ at the same universe level.
-Using realignment for the universe, the fibration structure on $q_1$ can be realigned to so that the exterior rectangle of classifying maps commutes:
+Using the given universe and relative acyclicity of its associated notion of fibred structure, we obtain a classifying map $\overline{q}_1$ for $q_1$ so that the exterior rectangle of classifying maps commutes:

-In fact, by the universal property of the fibration $[\pi_1^*p, \pi_2^*p]_{U \times U} \colon \textup{Map}_{U \times U}(\pi_1^*U,\pi_2^*U) \fto U \times U$ and commutativity the diagram \eqref{eq:EEP}, the interior of the diagram commutes as well.
+In fact, by the universal property of the fibration $[\pi_1^* \pi, \pi_2^* \pi]_{U \times U} \colon \textup{Map}_{U \times U}(\pi_1^* \dot{U}, \pi_2^* \dot{U}) \fto U \times U$ and commutativity the diagram \eqref{eq:EEP}, the interior of the diagram commutes as well.
 Thus, our original lifting problem factors as displayed below:

-and can be solved by Lemma \ref{lem:universal-equivalence-alignment}, which realigns the equivalence structure on the map $f$. \end{proof}
+and can be solved by Lemma \ref{lem:universal-equivalence-alignment}, which aligns the equivalence structure on $f$ with that of $e$. \end{proof}